Understanding React Hooks: JavaScript Fundamentals

 Always create new data when you want to mutate objects.
 This also means not

-using in-place methods for arrays (like: .sort
+using in-place methods for arrays (like: .sort, .reverse, .push, .pop,

 Prefer spread operator to create data:

-const newObject = { ...oldObject, newKey: newValue };const newArray = [...oldArray, newValue];
+typescriptconst newObject = { ...oldObject, newKey: newValue };const newArray = [...oldArray, newValue];

 Consider the following example: